ChaoticBrave/VagrantStoryRandomizer/README.md

 https://mega.nz/folder/wFV3CTzQ#NPZK8E4Wy-c_98T4n2DMTQ

 ## Updates
-* All chest items will be randomized now.
-You can find this build in the Stable Builds folder in the MEGA link; it will be named Vagrant_Story_Randomizer_v0.80.
-Any consumable items needed to progress through the story are not randomized.
-It appears as though having dummied items is inconsequential.
-Let me know if this is not the case though.
+* The randomizer has now been ported to C++.
+Some errors which were recently discovered with the Python version have also been fixed in this version.
+You will also get a choice as to what you want randomized.
+The source code can be found in the "source" folder.
+A version which uses C++ can be found in the Stable Build folder using the MEGA link.
 * After snooping through more of the game's file, room randomization is more feasible than I thought.
 Though it might take a while for me to produce a suitable structure.
 ## To Do
 * Randomize the rooms.
-* Make each different part of the randomizer a function where the user decides what should be randomized or not.
-* Adapt the tool to use C++.
+* Give the randomizer a proper GUI.
 ## Using this GitHub project
 Many can find these GitHubs tedious, myself included.
 The "Releases" section exists for those who just want to extract the ZIP and get into the action.
-For those who wish to make their own alterations, the Python files has been included.
+For those who wish to make their own alterations, the C++ files have been included.

-If you wish to convert an altered py file into an exe, make sure that your exe is in the same directory as the ZONES and MAPS directories, as well as a psxinject exe file and its necessary dll files after conversion in order for it to work.
+If you make any alterations to the source code and you want to bring your project to life, make sure that your exe is in the same directory as the ZONES and MAPS directories, as well as a psxinject exe file and its necessary dll files after conversion in order for it to work.
 ## Limitations
 As mentioned earlier, this tool can only randomize enemies, their random drops and chests items right now.